learn more

 Avoid projection errors – Measurement of workpieces in two or three dimensions

-<p>The inspection drawings of workpieces contain predominantly two-dimensional dimensional definitions, which often leads to the conclusion that the measurement task can be solved with 2D coordinate metrology.
-However, this requires exact mechanical alignment of the mostly three-dimensional workpieces.
-Otherwise, considerable measurement errors are hardly avoidable.
+<p>The inspection drawings of workpieces predominantly contain two-dimensional dimensional definitions, which often leads to the conclusion that the measuring task can be solved with 2D coordinate metrology.
+However, this requires precise mechanical alignment of the mostly three-dimensional workpieces.
+Otherwise, considerable measurement errors can hardly be avoided.
 Alternatively, 3D coordinate metrology can be used.</p>

 File size: 1.53 MB